yama-azimi/ERC20_ABD_Token/README.md

 - Users should perform due diligence and understand the risks before interacting with the contract.
 - Avoid sharing private keys or sensitive credentials.

-## Contributing

-Contributions to ABDToken are welcome!
-Please refer to the 'Contributing Guidelines' in the repository for more details on submitting pull requests, reporting bugs, or suggesting enhancements.

 ## License

 This project is licensed under the MIT License.